The mammoth guide to improving the value of your home

 Some home staging companies say that they can sell your homes 10-15% quicker if they are used.
 Their services aren’t cheap, as most charge about £300 a day for consultation, as well as costs if you were to take them on board.
 Worth a try if your property has been on the market for a while with no offers, or if your property is empty, and might need an “additional touch” to inspire people.
 The good thing about these companies is that they have tried and tested formulas, as well as show home furniture to rent for the duration.
 Try Home Stagers (0800 542 8952) or House Wow (0333 800 8002).

 And there you have it.
 We hope these tips were useful.
 Don’t forget, when selling your home it is important to use a Conveyancing solicitor.
-Try using our solicitor search to find your local solicitor by clicking here.
+Contact us for more information.